Sergei29/nx-monorepo-contentful-cognito/README.md

 This was considered a failure because the status code was not `2xx`.
 ```

-- There is a possible fix to that CI failure by adding `wait-on` directive. [see Cypress docs for gh actions](https://learn.cypress.io/tutorials/running-our-tests-with-github-actions)
+- Ref. above.
+There is a possible fix to that CI failure by adding `wait-on` directive. [see Cypress docs for gh actions](https://learn.cypress.io/tutorials/running-our-tests-with-github-actions)

 ```yaml
 # ... prev ...